 - 1. The student notifies the Registrar's Office of his/her "Order to Active Military Service." - 2.
 The student is required to produce a copy of his/her official military orders directing him or her to report for active duty, which will be copied and retained in the student's academic file.
 (A fax copy is not acceptable.) - 3.
-The Registrar's Office will supply the student with the "Ordered To Active Military Service" form, and recommend that he or she see his/her advisor, the Academic Dean, and appropriate professors to discuss and determine the best possible option (specific options follow) given the circumstances.
+The Registrar's Office will supply the student with the "Ordered To Active Military Service" form, and recommend that he or she see his/her advisor, the Associate Vice President for Academic Affairs, and appropriate professors to discuss and determine the best possible option (specific options follow) given the circumstances.
 Once the best option is determined, the completed form will be signed by the student and faculty members (where applicable) and returned to the Office of the Registrar. - 4.
 OPTIONS (the following are guidelines; the student elects the option): - A. If coursework is at 75% or more of completion, the student may consider accepting Incomplete (I) grades.
 Full tuition charges will apply and the student will be given every reasonable opportunity to complete his/her coursework.
 Faculty approval is required for this option.
 A student will have 8 weeks subsequent to semester's end to complete coursework with his/her instructor.
-Should extenuating circumstances be present which delay timely completion, an appeal for extension may be made in writing to the Academic Dean of the College.
-The results of said appeal will be conveyed by the Academic Dean's office to pertinent administrative departments (Registrar, Financial Aid, Business Office). - B. If the semester is close to completion, the student may confer with his/her instructors and the Academic Dean to determine if an early final might be allowed, and final grades assigned.
+Should extenuating circumstances be present which delay timely completion, an appeal for extension may be made in writing to the Associate Vice President for Academic Affairs of the College.
+The results of said appeal will be conveyed by the Associate Vice President for Academic Affairs office to pertinent administrative departments (Registrar, Financial Aid, Business Office). - B. If the semester is close to completion, the student may confer with his/her instructors and the Associate Vice President for Academic Affairs to determine if an early final might be allowed, and final grades assigned.
 Faculty approval is required for this option. - C. If coursework is not near completion, the student may consider withdrawal with full tuition refund or tuition credit. - D. The student may elect a combination of the above.
 Faculty approval is required for this option. - If option D is taken, the course specifics will be noted on the form. - 5.
 The student selecting option C will be asked if he/she elects a tuition refund or credit.
 This will be noted on the form.